Bunnies Don’t Lay Eggs: Reasons to Ditch Easter

 Jesus wasn’t resurrected at sunrise on Sunday morning.

 The celebration of Easter is closely tied to the idea that Jesus Christ was resurrected as the sun rose on Sunday morning.
 This is actually a myth.

 A careful reading of the Gospel accounts shows that the tomb was already empty at sunrise on “the first day of the week” (Matthew 28:1, 6; Mark 16:2, 6; Luke 24:1, 6).
 These accounts say nothing about Christ rising at this time!
 John’s account shows that the stone had actually already been taken away “while it was still dark” (John 20:1).

 Jesus had actually risen hours earlier!
 Jesus Christ had predicted that He would be entombed for exactly three days and three night (Matthew 12:40).
 Since He was entombed before sunset on a Wednesday evening (Luke 23:53-54), He would have been resurrected at sunset exactly 72 hours later—on a Saturday evening.

-For a thorough explanation of the chronology of Christ’s death and resurrection, read our articles “The Sign of Jonah” and the “Christ vs. Christianity” column in the March/April issue of Discern magazine.
+For a thorough explanation of the chronology of Christ’s death and resurrection, read our article “The Sign of Jonah.”

 The evidence is very clear: Easter is not a Christian observance.
 It does not have origins in the Bible.
 It was not celebrated by Christians in the Bible.
 It is deeply rooted in pagan fertility rituals and is even based on a misunderstanding of Christ’s death and resurrection.